trifectatechfoundation/teach-rs/exercises/G/3-tweetnacl-bindgen/README.md

 ## Modelling with types

-But by looking at the source we can see that the contract is a bit stronger:
+But by looking at the tweetNaCl source code we can see that the contract is a bit stronger:

 - the output is always 64 bytes wide (64 * 8 = 512)
 - we only ever return `0`